Withdrawal Guide

 The First 72 Hours: Usually the Messiest Stretch

 This is where most people feel the strongest contrast between "normal with a pouch" and "normal without one."
-The goal is not to feel great immediately.
+The goal is not to feel fully stable right away.
 It is to keep the next craving from becoming a decision you have to renegotiate from scratch.

 Day 1: The Automatic Reach